 - Co-created content.
 Invite customers to submit ideas for new offerings or collaborate on content themes.

 - Milestone tracking.
-Acknowledge meaningful thresholds like 10th purchase, 5-year anniversary, or company birthdays.
+Acknowledge meaningful thresholds like anniversaries, customer birthdays, 10th purchase, 5-year anniversary, or company birthdays.

 - Loyalty rewards.
 Offer redeemable points that convert to discounts or free products over time.